mattvenn/caravel-mph/README.md

 # OpenLane Configs

-All the OpenLane configs for each project are here: https://github.com/mattvenn/multi-project-harness/tree/main/openlane/macroconfig
+All the OpenLane configs for each project are here: https://github.com/mattvenn/multi-project-harness/tree/separate-macro/openlane

+The multi project harness turned out to be more of a MUX, and was hardened separately.
+Make sure you are on the 'separate-macro' branch of the repo.

 # Submodules